pokkonen/Ravenous/README.md

 Simple React project using YelpAPI.
+Codeacademy project.

 Own features added:
 1. Address is clickable and searches address on Google Maps